Have a question? Check out our FAQ’s below!

 what do i need to do to get ready for my first appointment?

 Great question!
-Once we have scheduled your initial assessment appointment, you will automatically be sent our intake forms via our patient portal called IntakeQ.
+Once we have scheduled your first appointment, you will receive our intake forms via our patient portal called IntakeQ.

 I know, I know… I hear your collective groan when paperwork is mentioned and we are right there with you!
-As much as we wish we could condense down our paperwork, there are many consent forms that we are legally required to post separately on top of your usual demographic information, insurance information, etc. We recommend allowing ~30-45 minutes to complete the paperwork prior to your first visit.
+As much as we wish we could condense our paperwork, there are many consent forms that we are legally required to provide separately from other forms.
+We recommend allowing ~30-45 minutes to complete the paperwork prior to your first visit.

 Other things you may need to have ready before your first session (if applicable) are: